-The Company modified certain equity-classified warrants in the year 2020 (see Note 9).
-The Company did not modify any equity-classified warrants in the year 2021.
+The Company did not modify any equity-classified warrants in the year 2022 and 2021.

 In accounting for amendments to equity-classified preferred stock, it is the Company's policy to measure the impact by analogy to ASC 470-50 in determining if such an amendment is an extinguishment or a modification.
 If the amendment results in an extinguishment, the Company follows the SEC staff guidance in ASC 260-10-S99-2 and ASC 470-20.
 If the amendment results in a modification, the Company follows the model in either ASC 718 or ASC 470-50, depending on the nature of the amendment.